ChrisFeline/ToNSaveManager/README.md

 > ## How to properly configure Automatic Discord Backup using Webhooks?
 > You can set a Discord webhook url to automatically upload your codes to a discord channel.
 >
-> - Just go to your preferred discord channel.
+> - Just go to your preferred channel on your discord server.
+> - Click Edit Channel and then go to **Integrations**.
-> - Add a [webhook integration](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to this channel.
+> - Add a webhook integration to this channel. *You can give it a name and a profile picture*.
 > - Copy the webhook url.
 > - Open the Save Manager settings.
+> - Enable `Auto Discord Backup`, you will see a text input popup.
-> - Toggle `Auto Discord Backup` and paste the webhook url here.
+> - Paste your webhook url in the text field.
-> - Click save and everything should be setup.
+> - Click **save**.
 >
 > NOTE: If you want to test this functionality, you can right click on a save entry then click **Backup**.
 If everything is right, save will be uploaded to the discord channel.
 > <details>